- 01. 1. Classic Poetry: Homer, The Iliad & The Odyssey

 However, the reason audiences didn’t immediately accept him was because of his unique style.
 His writing consisted of wit and wisdom, new to America during the 19th century.

 As a result, he seemed to escape the conventional patterns of poetry and rhyme.
-Instead, he emphasized the rhetoric strategies of poetry, collecting plaudits for his work with time.
+Instead, he emphasized the rhetorical strategies of poetry, collecting plaudits for his work with time.

 However, the poet also received some severe criticism for his stylistic innovations and openness toward sex.
 Regardless, Whitman regularly praised human dignity.